Career Education sells European business for more than total market cap

-(Reuters) - Career Education Corp (CECO.O) said it will sell its European education business to private equity firm Apax Partners for about $305 million, sending its shares up more than 50 percent in extended trading on Thursday.
+Oct 24 (Reuters) - Career Education Corp said it will sell its European education business to private equity firm Apax Partners for about $305 million, sending its shares up more than 50 percent in extended trading on Thursday.

 The sale - valued at more than Career Education’s market capitalization - includes its entire international schools business, comprising the Paris-based INSEEC Group and the International University of Monaco.